polo-sec/armory/powershell/basic_powershell.md

 Note: You can always use the Get-Help cmdlet to obtain more information about a specific cmdlet.
 For example,

 	Get-Help Select-String

+## Getting File Hashes
+With PowerShell, we can obtain the hash of a file by running the following command:

+	Get-FileHash -Algorithm MD5 file.txt

+By comparing the verified file hash to the above cmdlet's output, you will know whether the file is authentic.

+## Using Strings in Powershell
+Strings scans the file you pass it for strings of a default length of 3 or more characters.
+You can use the Strings tool to peek inside this mysterious executable file.
+The tool is located within C:\Tools.

+	c:\Tools\strings64.exe -accepteula file.exe

+## Alternate Data Streams in PowerShell
+The command to view ADS using Powershell:

+	Get-Item -Path file.exe -Stream *

+There are a few lines of output when you run this command.
+Pay particularly close attention to Stream and Length.

+We can use a built-in Windows tool, Windows Management Instrumentation, to launch the hidden file.
+The command to run to launch the hidden executable hiding within ADS:

+	wmic process call create $(Resolve-Path file.exe:streamname)